mcavallaro/gLoop/README.md

 # Gloop

-This repository contains supporting software and data to reference [1].
+This repository contains supporting software to reference [1].
 Please cite [1] if you find this repository useful.
 The software is organised as follows.

   * `R` scripts for tidying flow cytometry `.fcs` data and resolving cell-cycle stages (G1/M/G2).